-Currently, the guidelines physicians like me follow are murky, and best practices are subject to debate by different medical organizations.
+Currently, the guidelines around prostate cancer for physicians like me follow are murky, and best practices are subject to debate by different medical organizations.
 A widely-known recommendation called a PSA (Prostate Specific Antigen) screening, for example, has been fraught with failings and blamed for causing an unacceptable number of unnecessary prostate biopsies.
 On March 19, 2018, the results of the long-awaited PRECISION (Prostate Evaluation for Clinically Important Disease: Sampling Using Imaging Guidance or Not?) study were first published in the New England Journal of Medicine (NEJM).
 This study breaks new ground, and helps doctors find our way out of the recommendation crossfire.

 The PRECISION study was conducted in 25 medical centers in 11 different countries.
 The subjects were assigned, using a computer-generated randomization process, to either the MRI- targeted biopsy group or the standard-biopsy group.
 Subjects were referred from medical centers if there was suspicion of prostate cancer based on elevated PSA level and/or digital rectal exam findings.
 They were excluded if they had a previous prostate biopsy.